microsoft/playwright.dev/versioned_docs/version-1.0.0/ci.md

 For Windows or macOS agents, no additional configuration required, just install Playwright and run your tests.

 For Linux agents, refer to [our Docker setup](docker/README.md) to see additional dependencies that need to be installed.

-## Travis CI

-We run our tests on Travis CI over a Linux agent (Ubuntu 18.04).
-Use our [Travis configuration](/.travis.yml) to see list of additional dependencies to be installed.

-## CircleCI

-We run our tests on CircleCI, with our [pre-built Docker image](docker/README.md).
-Use our [CircleCI configuration](/.circleci/config.yml) to create your own.

-## AppVeyor

-We run our tests on Windows agents in AppVeyor.
-Use our [AppVeyor configuration](/.appveyor.yml) to create your own.